 Four ways to get fit for free — Try saying that quickly a few times in a row!
 It’s not too good to be true.
 Take a step towards a happier, healthier you by getting fit for FREE this summer.
-And if you’re looking for a little inspiration or information, check out what Melissa and Loralie have been doing to Get Fit By 40.

 1. LCFPD’s Forest Fitness Walking Groups